NHMDenmark/Mass-Digitizer/README.md

 **Warning** If you get a security exception, you need to first start Powershell in admin mode and then put in :
 `Set-ExecutionPolicy Unrestricted -Force`

-For creating the executable, we used the Nuitka python compiler (https://nuitka.net/) using this command in the CLI:
+For creating the executable, we use PyInstaller (https://pyinstaller.org/) using this command in the CLI from the root folder:
 ```
-nuitka --windows-disable-console --follow-imports --onefile .\DaSSCo.py --plugin-enable=tk-inter --enable-plugin=numpy
+pyinstaller .\MassDigitizer\DaSSCo.py --onedir --paths=MassDigitizer\
 ```

 Remember to activate venv and run pip install -r requirements.txt first